events

 27

-EVening Concert Series: Lark Ascending and Mozart Clarinet Concerto by Candlelight - The piccadilly sinfonietta
+Evening Concert Series: Lark Ascending and Mozart Clarinet Concerto by Candlelight - The piccadilly sinfonietta

 Step into the timeless beauty of St Giles’ Cathedral, an architectural masterpiece at the heart of Edinburgh’s historic Royal Mile.
 Illuminated by candlelight, this iconic setting creates an unforgettable atmosphere for an evening of deeply moving and uplifting classical music.